JNRowe/versionah/doc/getting_started.rst

     version = '.'.join(release.split('.')[:2])

-The obvious drawback to this method is that it requires *all* users who wish to build the documentation to have :program:`versionah` installed, and is therefore not recommended.
+The obvious drawback to this method is that it requires *all* users who wish to build the documentation to have |progref| installed, and is therefore not recommended.

 :command:`pod2man` example
 --------------------------